 The Hempstead Turnpike is no stranger to accidents as local reports will indicate that there are commonly accidents on this road.
 Over the past several months there have been numerous reports of accidents claiming the lives of those on the road.
 In fact, a study published by Newsday found that parts of the Hempstead Turnpike were some of the most dangerous on Long Island.
 In their report, Newsday found that between the years of 2005 and 2010 there was a total of thirty-two people who were killed and at least 427 were injured in 457 pedestrian accidents.
-The Tri-State Transportation Campaign, a nonprofit advocacy group, has ranked Hempstead Turnpike as the deadliest road for pedestrians in the metropolitan area since 2008 in annual listings.
 If you have been injured in an accident involving a truck, having an experienced team of attorneys who are dedicated to your cause can be crucial to your cases outcome.

 Some of the reasons for accidents on this roadway include:

 - Unsafe intersections – There are numerous intersections along the Hempstead Turnpike that are considered to be unsafe by many experts, particularly for pedestrians.
 The Hempstead Turnpike intersections with the highest pedestrian crashes from 2006-2010 are Franklin Avenue/New Hyde Park Road (23), Clinton Street (16), Meacham Avenue/Covert Avenue (16), North Franklin Street (14), Elmont Road (11), Newbridge Road (11) and Cathedral Avenue (9).